-These condensed consolidated financial statements are prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-As at July 31, 2011 the Company has had significant losses.
+These condensed consolidated interim financial statements are prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+As at January 31, 2012 the Company has had significant losses.
 In addition, the Company has not generated significant revenues from operations.
-The Company has financed its operations primarily through the issuance of common shares, loans proceeds and advances from related parties.
+The Company has financed its operations primarily through the issuance of common shares.
 The Company continues to seek capital through various means including the issuance of equity and/or debt.
 These circumstances lend significant doubt as to the ability of the Company to meet its obligations as they come due, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.